themetalfleece/neogma-docs/md/docs/QueryBuilder/Where-Clause.md

 console.log(queryBuilder.getStatement()); // WHERE identifier1.id = $id AND identifier2.id = $id__aaaa AND identifier2.age = $age
 console.log(queryBuilder.getBindParam().get()); // { id: '20', id__aaaa: '21', age: 28 }
 ```

+## Using a literal string

+A [Literal String](../Where-Parameters.md#using-a-literal-string) can be used at Where conditions, when the typing supports it.